-I have been sharing some snippets here and there of the process of painting my built-ins and kitchen cabinets on my Instagram Stories and I’ve been getting tons of questions about the process and products I’m using, so now I’m sharing the details here on the blog.
+I have been sharing some snippets here and there of the process of painting my built-ins and kitchen cabinets on my Instagram Stories and I’ve been getting tons of questions about the process and products I’m using, so now I’m sharing the details on how to paint cabinets here on the blog.

 First off, I know painting cabinets is intimidating and understandably so!
 They are a fixture in your home and costly to replace if you “mess them up”.
 It is also a big project that causes upheaval in what is arguably the most used room in the house.